Solaree/Check-The-Signature/README.md

 * Adjust library version numbers if you download a different UAPKI version.
 * Cached trusted certificates are automatically handled to speed up repeated verifications.
-* Support for the **signed protocol for the creation and verification of advanced electronic signatures**, as well as for the **XAdES (XML signatures)** format, is planned for future releases.
+* Support for the **protocol for the creation and verification of advanced electronic signatures**, as well as for the **XAdES (XML signatures)** format, is planned for future releases.